ChiragAgg5k/suraksha-ai/docs/milestone 2.md

 ## Project Title

-Secure and Personal Organizing Technology AI (SPOT AI)
+SuRक्षा - AI Powered Home Security and Surveillance System

 ## User Interface Design [prototype].

-The goal of the user-centric SPOT AI project is to improve user security and safety by utilizing their current security camera equipment.
+The goal of the user-centric SuRक्षा project is to improve user security and safety by utilizing their current security camera equipment.
 The project's design is founded on the concepts of User-Centered Design (UCD), which give the end-user's wants, preferences, and behaviors first priority throughout the development process.
-The following key factors demonstrate how SPOT AI satisfies UCD requirements:
+The following key factors demonstrate how SuRक्षा satisfies UCD requirements:

 1. **User study and Understanding**: A great deal of study has been done to learn about the security apprehensions, problems, and expectations of the target users regarding such a system.
-This data is essential for determining SPOT AI's features, operations, and user interface.
+This data is essential for determining SuRक्षा's features, operations, and user interface.

-2. **Iterative Design method**: A constant method of gathering user feedback and integrating it into the design is used in the development of SPOT AI.
+2. **Iterative Design method**: A constant method of gathering user feedback and integrating it into the design is used in the development of SuRक्षा.
 This methodology guarantees that the system develops according to real user requirements and preferences, as opposed to conjecture.

 3. **Usability Testing**: To detect any usability problems, assess how intuitive the user interface is, and obtain input for enhancements, regular usability testing sessions are carried out with representative users.
-This guarantees a seamless user experience and makes SPOT AI easy to use.
+This guarantees a seamless user experience and makes SuRक्षा easy to use.

-4. **Multi-platform Accessibility**: SPOT AI accommodates customers' varied needs and preferences by providing a smartphone app for real-time updates and a web app for operating the cameras and a dashboard.
+4. **Multi-platform Accessibility**: SuRक्षा accommodates customers' varied needs and preferences by providing a smartphone app for real-time updates and a web app for operating the cameras and a dashboard.
 This ensures accessibility across several platforms.

-5. **Personalization and Customization**: Users can configure detection preferences, create custom alarms, and edit the user interface to suit their tastes by customizing and personalizing SPOT AI to meet their unique needs.
+5. **Personalization and Customization**: Users can configure detection preferences, create custom alarms, and edit the user interface to suit their tastes by customizing and personalizing SuRक्षा to meet their unique needs.

-6. **Easy and Seamless Integration**: SPOT AI is made to work with consumers' current security camera configurations in an intuitive and seamless manner, reducing the need for complicated installs or extra hardware.
+6. **Easy and Seamless Integration**: SuRक्षा is made to work with consumers' current security camera configurations in an intuitive and seamless manner, reducing the need for complicated installs or extra hardware.
 This user-centric strategy improves the entire user experience and lowers adoption obstacles.

-7. **Continual Improvement**: In order to make sure that SPOT AI stays applicable, efficient, and user-friendly over time, it was designed with the idea of continual improvement.
+7. **Continual Improvement**: In order to make sure that SuRक्षा stays applicable, efficient, and user-friendly over time, it was designed with the idea of continual improvement.
 User feedback and developing technologies are incorporated into the system.

 8. **Design Consistency**: To provide a seamless experience across different components, a unified design system is followed with consistent patterns for visuals, interactions and terminology.